Until a better mousetrap is invented, my preferred method for conducting a remote mobile usability study is using Zoom and the “laptop hug” method.

 Almost everyone has a laptop these days (it seems like it anyway) — which handily includes a built-in webcam.
-Just to be sure, I make having a Skype account a requirement of participation.

 I love this method for 2 main reasons: I get to see my participant and their environment (artifacts you almost never collect in a remote desktop study or phone interview), and observe how the participant holds their phone.

 Here are the 4 steps in my process: